Siege of Acre (1291): Storming the city

 The Mamluk army assembled before dawn on 18 May and attacked the entire length of the wall to the sound of trumpets and drums carried on 300 camels.
 The Mamluks poured through the breaches; by 9 a.m. the outcome seems to have been beyond doubt.
 The Mamluks captured the Accursed Tower on the inner wall and forced the Crusaders to retreat to the Gate of St. Anthony.
 Guillaume de Beaujeu was mortally wounded defending the Gate of St. Anthony.
 On the Montmusard walls, the Lazarists remained while the Templars and Hospitallers made a failed attempt to retake the Accursed Tower.
 The redeployment allowed the Hamans to break through the Montmusard walls and kill the Lazarists.
 The Mamluks gained more penetrations as the Crusaders abandoned the walls.

-The Mamluks pushed into the city, looting and massacring any they encountered.
+The Mamluks pushed into the city, looting and massacring anyone they encountered.
 Organized Crusader resistance collapsed, and the retreat to the harbour and the ships was chaotic; wealthy refugees offered exorbitant sums for safe passage.
 Henry II and Jean de Villiers, Grand Master of the Knights Hospitaller, were among those evacuated.
 The evacuation was made more difficult by the poor weather.